ssteel678/NCSR-RISK-LSU-UNIVERISTY-ASSESSMENT/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
-Project consists of an NSCR assessment that was performed on Louisiana State University IT Security policies.
+Project consists of an NSCR Version 1.1 assessment that was performed on Louisiana State University's IT Security policies.
 This assessment is based on maturity levels 1- 7.
 Based on this assesment, this will determine the overall health of the institutions IT security polices and log gaps and suggest improvements to enhance the organizations security posture based on the information this was provided for this assessment.
 <br />